-Designer Damian Kidd says it's also about stepping away from the madness of social media: "Chasing social likes can lead you to constantly needing that buzz, thus it also leads to you following the crowd.
+Designer Damian Kidd says it's also about stepping away from the madness of social media: "Chasing social likes can lead you to need that buzz constantly.
+Thus it also leads to you following the crowd.
 I fell into this hard early in the year and last year.
 My advice would be, do you, do your own thing.
 Do not be scared to break away."

 Don't let the threat of 'failure' or competition hold you back

 When did we become so afraid to launch something new?
 Probably when Instagram and Twitter came along: the former for its 'perfection' and the latter for its often brutal nature.
 The fear of failure has inevitably paralysed many of us creatively.

 But designer Neil McAdam says: "I've learnt to be less scared of failure and ensure that I am learning from it and carrying on.
 I think if you keep making and doing, you will fail less!
 I try to compete with myself and not the person with a million followers on Instagram who has been doing it for 15 years or more."